johnbumgarner/sotu_speeches_text_analysis/README.md

 The meta data showed that the average audiance applause metric was 55 within all the State of the Union addresses in the corpuses analyzed.
 The highest number of applauses for a specific speech was 117 and this metric was associated with President Trump's 2018 State of the Union address.
 President Obama's 2010 State of the Union address received 116 applauses, which was the second highest number of ovation expressions.

-Additional analysis is required to determine what topics garnered applause from the audience and if the applause was bipartisan or partisan in nature.
+Additional analysis of the corresponding videos is required to determine what topics garnered applause from the audience and if the applause was bipartisan or partisan in nature.
 </p>

 <p align="center"><br>